-Know The Parallax Correction Knob is a Feature Meant to Add Consistency and Regularity to Your Shots:
+Know Parallax Correction Knob- Add Consistency & Regularity To Your Shots

 Parallax is usually not the feature of low magnification scope.
 It happens in the high power scopes when the line of sight is not properly lined up.
 So, to remove parallax, there is a parallax knob.
 It is a knob with adjustable objectives helping you dial in distance.